adobe-target/slate/source/index.html.md

 A tntId is generated if it isn't provided in the request.
 See the Sample Request #1 on the right.

 Note that a new tntId is generated and provided in the response.
 Subsequent requests need to include this TnT ID.

+*The tntId is not returned in the API response if a thirdPartyId or marketingCloudVisitorId is provided in the request.*

 ### Using Custom IDs
 If you want to use Custom IDs to identify visitors (profiles), use the thirdPartyId.
 You must provide these IDs with every call.